 That is why we reckon the L.A.-Vegas one-charge trip could be established as an industry-standard benchmark test.
 We could call it the Vegas rating.
 And the rating system could be little Martini glasses in place of stars, with cars that make it through with a decent amount of charge still left in the batteries getting a full 5 Martini glasses, those that just about make it one charge getting four glasses, and so on.

 Mind you, Tesla has sort of ruined this test already by putting up a great network of Supercharger stations along that route.
 But that should only affect biased testers and cheats.
 Independent referee should have no problem resisting the temptation to juice up a little half way to the desert.
 For Europeans, a similar route could be devised from, say, Milan to Monte Carlo.
-I don’t know why all my routes have to do with gambling, but here we are.
+I don’t know why all my routes have to do with gambling, but since we had a 888 sport promo code to use up, here we are.
 That probably has something to do with the fact that running an electric car as a daily driver is, at the end of the day, a gamble.